v1.8.0

 kubectl create secret -n upbound-system generic connect-token --from-literal=token=${UPBOUND_TOKEN}

-In the same cluster where you installed the Spaces software, install the Upbound connect agent.
+In the same cluster where you installed the Spaces software, install the Upbound connect agent with your token secret.

 helm -n upbound-system upgrade --install agent \